editorandcriticism/editorandcriticism.github.io/index.md

 Criticism.com presents papers, essays, and blog posts on technology, psychology, philosophy, linguistics, literature, and literary criticism.

 <i class="fa fa-file-text-o"></i> [Max Weber's View of Objectivity in Social Science](/md/weber1.html): This essay seeks to shed light on Weber's view of the applicability of objectivity by answering a question that dogs Weberian scholarship: Was Weber an advocate of value-free social science?
-[Download PDF](/md/weber1.pdf) <i class="fa fa-file-pdf-o" aria-hidden="true"></i> <i class="fa fa-university" aria-hidden="true"></i> This essay was cited in the 2002 [APSA Presidential Address: The Public Role of Political Science](https://www.uvm.edu/~dguber/POLS293/articles/putnam.pdf) by Robert D. Putnam; you can also [find his presidential address on Google Scholar](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C48&q=APSA+presidential+address+Putnam&btnG=).
-In 2003, Encyclopaedia Britannica named this essay best of the web for social science.
+This essay was cited in the 2002 [APSA Presidential Address: The Public Role of Political Science](https://www.uvm.edu/~dguber/POLS293/articles/putnam.pdf) by Robert D. Putnam.
+In 2003, Encyclopaedia Britannica named my essay on Weber best of the web for social science.
+[Download PDF](/md/weber1.pdf) <i class="fa fa-file-pdf-o" aria-hidden="true"></i>

 <i class="fa fa-file-text-o"></i> [Interpretation and Indeterminacy in Discourse Analysis](/da/da_indet.html): This essay argues a hard line: the exact meaning of a speaker's utterance in a contextualized exchange is often indeterminate.
 Interactional linguistics, however, reduces the indeterminacy and yields a more principled interpretation than other approaches to discourse analysis.
 [Download PDF](/da/da_indet.pdf) <i class="fa fa-file-pdf-o" aria-hidden="true"></i>